 During the estimation of shrub control activities the requirements of S. citellus habitats are being considered.
 In favour of the protection of the S. citellus population at Gyulai-domb, a site under the management of Veszprém Zoo, the habitats used by S. citellus were marked off.
 (Refer to Annex E/1 of MTR1).
-The citellus show is also used as forum for advisory activities in the Levendula ház.
+The citellus show was also used as forum for advisory activities in the Levendula ház.
+Forums for stakeholders were organised in several places along the project sites.
+One of them was held in Aszófő near to the site of S. citellus translocation in Tihany (Annexes E1/1& E1/3).